jabranham/math-camp/index.md

 There are a ton of different latex editors out there.
 Here are a few, all of which work on Linux, Mac, and Windows.
 There's a great list [on StackExchange](http://tex.stackexchange.com/questions/339/latex-editors-ides/) that lists many more.
-People can also vote on their favorites (emacs with AuCTeX currently has the most votes).
+People can also vote on their favorites.

 * Emacs (with AuCTeX)
 * Sublime text (with Latexing (costs $) or Latextools)